suyashB45/Big-Si-Bucks-Project/README.md

-# Big Bucks Project
+# Big Si Bucks Project

-Welcome to the Big Bucks Project!
+Welcome to the Big Si Bucks Project!
 This repository contains a series of AI/ML projects designed to showcase various machine learning and deep learning techniques.
 The projects included are:

 1. Linear Regression
 2. Classification of MNIST Dataset using K-Nearest Neighbors (KNN)